 The product is also an environmentally-responsible safety solvent that contains no ozone-depleting substances.
 It has a low toxicity to eco-systems, along with low VOC emissions.

 Purasolve Parts Cleaner SK is used neat in a soaking application or in a parts washer.
-It is recommended that the product is used in conjunction with the Purasolve Parts Washer and the Retrofit Kit to maximise the life of the product.
+Upgrade your machine to a bio-based parts washer with the simple installation of Purasolve Retrofit Kit and Purasolve Parts Cleaner.
 The Purasolve Parts Washing system has a unique filtration element, which when properly managed and used with the Purasolve Parts Cleaner SK, can significantly extend the life of the solvent product for several years.
 This results in considerable cost savings from a reduction in the volume of cleaning solvent purchased, as well as lower waste disposal costs.

 Trucks are designed to transport goods and materials, haul various cargo and tow smaller vehicles.
 Some trucks are used for off-roading or high-adventure trips, whilst others are utilised for other heavy-duty purposes such as in the construction and mining industries.